 For 'Starter' and 'Medium+' packages our servers are located in Germany as we are using a hosting service provided by Hetzner Online GmbH.
 Make sure to read their data policy in case you are hosting sensitive data: https://www.hetzner.com/rechtliches/datenschutz.
 For 'On demand packages' we might have on premise hosting or another hosting service provider as imposed by the contractual obligations we have with our partners and clients on a case by case situation.

-Our main communication channel for support is support.cloud68.co.
-You can also contact our team by using email: email@example.com, which will open automagically a support ticket for you.
+Our main communication channel for paying clients/partners is support.cloud68.co.
+On-boarded clients/partners can also contact our team by using firstname.lastname@example.org, which will open automagically a support ticket for you.

 Phishing is defined as the fraudulent attempt to obtain sensitive information such as usernames, passwords and credit card details by disguising oneself as a trustworthy entity in an electronic communication (source here).
-In our case this means that someone will try to present himself/herself as a member of Cloud68 team and ask for your sensitive information.
-One of the ways to understand easily that someone is sending you a phishing email is that we at Cloud68 will NEVER ask you for your password in an email.
-If you don’t trust a link in an email sent from us, go directly to our contact us page and inform us about the suspicious activity.
+In our case this means that someone will try to present himself/herself as a member of Cloud68.co team and ask for your sensitive information.
+One of the ways to understand easily that someone is sending you a phishing email is that we at Cloud68.co will NEVER ask you for your password in an email.
+If you don’t trust a link in an email sent from us, go directly to our contact us page and inform us about the suspicious activity, or even better schedule a call with our team: schedule a call.

 2FA is an extra layer of security used to make sure that people trying to gain access to an online account are who they say they are.
 First, a user will enter their username and a password.
 Then, instead of immediately gaining access, they will be required to provide another piece of information.